SAP-archive/cloud-bulletinboard-ads/Security/Exercise_24_Part2_Administrate_Authorization.md

 ## Learning Goal
 As of now you've configured your xsuaa service with the application security model ([xs-security.json](https://github.com/SAP/cloud-bulletinboard-ads/blob/solution-24-Make-App-Secure/security/xs-security.json)).
 With that, the xsuaa has the knowledge about the role-templates.
 But you as a User have still no permission to access the advertisement endpoints, as the required scopes or roles are not yet assigned to your user.

 In this exercise you will use the SAP CP Cockpit to maintain authorizations for your application and assign them to you or to other members of your Subaccount (cloud foundry organization).

+## Prerequisite
+Continue with your solution of the last exercise.
+If this does not work, you can checkout the branch [solution-24-Make-App-Secure](https://github.com/SAP/cloud-bulletinboard-ads/tree/solution-24-Make-App-Secure).

 ## Step: Administrate Authorizations for your Business Application
 To administrate authorizations for your business application, perform the following steps: